Aailmz/CSharp.NET-QRScanner/README.md

 - Newtonsoft.Json by James Newton-King
 - QRCoder by Raffael Herrmann

+Just start the project and the server will automatically run!

-Change the server host and port
+You can change the server host and port
 I already give an example with: ("http://192.168.1.150:8000/");

 I only make this in one page, so..